hmrc/mobile-payments/README.md

 mobile-payments
 =============================================

-- Return the list of banks that are supported by open banking.
+- Fetch the list of supported banks.
+- Select a bank for a given session ID.
+- Fetch the payment status for a given session ID.
-- Create payment using open banking.
+- Create a payment URL for a given session ID.
+- Update a payment URL for a given session ID.
-- Fetch payment status.
+- Fetch the payment URL consumed status for a given session ID.
+- Create a session.
+- Fetch a session for a given session ID.

 Requirements
 ------------

 Please note it is mandatory to supply an `Accept` HTTP header to all below services with the value ```application/vnd.hmrc.1.0+json```.

 API
 ---